-Kourtney Kardashian Bares Midriff & Shows Off Amazing Physique In White, ’90s-Style Outfit
+Kourtney Kardashian Bares Midriff & Shows Off Amazing Physique In White ’90s-Style Outfit

 Kourtney Kardashian dazzled her 101.7 million followers on Saturday with a sleek, white-themed post, sharing two photos and one video to her Instagram feed.

-In the stunning set, Kourtney exhibited a seriously stylish, ’90s vibe, baring her midriff with a silver satin crop top and wide-leg, white, drawstring pants.
-The first image in the set showed Kourtney’s fit, petite figure, as she posed in the outfit and turned her head to the side, sharing off a pony tail braid in the back of her head.
+In the stunning set, Kourtney exhibited a seriously stylish ’90s vibe, baring her midriff with a silver satin crop top and wide-leg white drawstring pants.
+The first image in the set showed Kourtney’s fit figure, as she posed in the outfit and turned her head to the side, showing off a ponytail braid in the back of her head.

-In the second photo, the TV star gave fans a more detailed look of her complete outfit, turning more to the side to aptly display the braid and give a long shot of her baggy, cream-colored pants.
+In the second photo, the TV star gave fans a more detailed look of her complete outfit, turning more to the side to aptly display the braid and give a long shot of her baggy pants.
 The pants fit snug around her tiny waist and the satin top attractively hugged her chest, with spaghetti straps delicately displaying her toned shoulders.
-Kourtney also carried a small, beige-colored bag in her left hand, aptly complementing the whole outfit’s aesthetic.
+Kourtney also carried a small, beige bag in her left hand, aptly complementing the whole outfit’s aesthetic.

 The third part of the share was a video of Kourtney walking down the hallway of what seemed to be her own house.
-The clip had a stop-motion effect, as she pranced down hall in a model-like fashion, this time adding thin, oval-shaped sunglasses, that still stayed with the ’90s theme of the look.
+The clip had a stop-motion effect, as she pranced down hall in a model-like fashion, this time adding thin, oval-shaped sunglasses, that kept with the ’90s theme of the look.
 Kourtney also wrote that she has “exited the building” in her caption, cheekily adding to her carefree strut.

-It wasn’t made entirely clear in the post, but the 41-year-old could have been referring to her “exit” from Keeping Up With the Kardashians, or how it was announced this week that the long-running reality show of she and her family would air its final season in 2021.
+It wasn’t made entirely clear in the post, but the 41-year-old could have been referring to her “exit” from Keeping Up With The Kardashians, or how it was announced this week that the long-running reality show would air its final season in 2021.

 In under an hour of posting, the 41-year-old garnered an overwhelming amount of love and support, with over 200,000 likes on the photo series and more than 1,000 comments.